isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2022-04-21-Auditing-Requirements-for-Safety-and-Health-Management-System-(SHMS).md

 SAC will take stern actions against AOs who do not maintain a standard of practice that complied with our accreditation requirements.

-Read the full circular here.
+Read the full circular here

-WSH circulars (mom.gov.sg)
+//https.www.mom.gov.sg/workplace-safety-and-health/wsh-circulars